AVMf/avmf/README.md

 installed Gradle, then please go directly to the next section.
 Otherwise, follow the installation guidlines at <https://gradle.org/install/>.
 Following this:

-1. Navigate to the root directory containing your installation of AVM*f*.
+1.Navigate to the root directory containing your installation of AVM*f*.
-2. Type the following command to build the tool: `gradle build`
-3. Gradle will build the project from scratch, downloading all the required dependencies for the project automatically.
+2.Type the following command to build the tool: `gradle build` 3.Gradle will build the project from scratch, downloading all the required dependencies for the project automatically.
-4. A folder called `build` should have been created within the root directory of AVM*f*; if this folder does not exist, then the installation with the command line and Gradle failed and you will not yet be able to use AVM*f*.
+4.A folder called `build` should have been created within the root directory of AVM*f*; if this folder does not exist, then the installation with the command line and Gradle failed and you will not yet be able to use AVM*f*.
 Please ensure that Gradle is using an up to date version with the command `gradle -version`.